sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 [[http://home.scarlet.be/be052320/Unum_tutorial.html|Unum tutorial]]
  * ''License'': GPL
  * Last update: 2005
- * ''Unit Conversions'' feature, allowing to combine in the same expression multiple units of the same dimension (i.e.: meters, and millimeters, and inches), getting a consistent result.
- * ''Consistency Checking'' feature which prevents from combining incompatible units.
  * It boasts [[http://home.scarlet.be/be052320/Unum_tutorial.html#_Integration_with_Numerical_1|integration]] with NumPy and some degree of customization.
  * Small size (12.7 Kbytes archived) and self-consistent.
 Easy installation.
  * It has been tested to work with basic functionalities in '''SAGE 3.4.2'''